LobbyOS/lobby/README.md

 Some things to note
 ===================

+* The git repo has apps along with **ledit** that is in development.
+No guarantee that it will work.
-I hope you contribute to this project.
-The docs are not complete and I will be glad if you help. :-)
+* The docs are not complete and I will be glad if you help. :-)